dohmandjo/pythonGamers/README.md

 # Me, Mineself, and I

 ## Overview
-{Provide a description of your team project.
-Describe how to use the software.}

 A platformer game made with Python using the Arcade library.

-Run around, collect gems, avoid worthless rocks, and don't fall off!
+Run around, collect gems and rocks, and don't touch the lava!

 [Software Demo Video](http://youtube.link.goes.here)